Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 ### Addendum: non-conservative forces

 In nature, essentially all forces can be considered conservative if analyzed on the microscopic level.
 That is, the total energy of an object is actually an approximation for the sum of the kinetic energies and potential energies of all of its individual atoms interacting with each other (we won't go into subatomic particles because the effects of quantum mechanics make notions of energy blurry).
 However, it is impractical to analyze systems on the microscopic level and perform detailed calculations of millions of atoms.
 Therefore, we consider certain forces, such as friction, non-conservative, meaning that while total energy is conserved, total _mechanical_ energy is not.

-Through Helmholtz's theorem, a non-conservative force can still be written in terms of the potential energy $U$, but also must include a vector potential $\vec A$:
+> **Note for the advanced reader:** Through Helmholtz's theorem, a non-conservative force $\vec F$ can still be associated with a potential energy $U$, but also must include a vector potential $\vec A$, such that $\vec F = -\nabla U + \nabla \times \vec A$.
+This is mostly relevant in [electromagnetic theory](@/electromagnetism/index.md) and not really used when describing friction and other drag forces.

-{% math() %}
-\vec F = -\nabla U + \nabla \times \vec A
-{% end %}

 ## Uniform circular motion

 Uniform circular motion describes motion in which an object moves with constant velocity in a circular path of fixed radius.
 In this situation, the object does not have any tangential acceleration (acceleration along its velocity vector) but it does have **centripetal acceleration** towards the center, with a magnitude given by:

 {% math() %}
 a = \frac{v^2}{R}
 {% end %}

-Or in vector form:
+Or in vector form, where _we define $\hat r$ to point **inwards** towards the center of the circular path_:

 {% math() %}
-\vec a = -\frac{v^2}{R} \hat r
+\vec a = \frac{v^2}{R} \hat r
 {% end %}

 The object moving along the circular path would trace out a distance $ds = Rd\theta$ when it advances along an angle $d\theta$.
 Therefore